Burrow watches on as Leeds beat Giants

 After Callum Mclelland's break put Ash Handley in for Leeds, Will Pryce pounced to level up the score, although Richie Myler would dot down after a grubber kick caused panic to give Leeds a half-time lead.

-Harry Newman had passed an head injury assessment in the first half to resume, and he kicked two penalty goals after the break to extend the lead before Rob Lui strolled in from a Kruise Leeming dart across the field.
+Harry Newman had passed a head injury assessment in the first half to resume, and he kicked two penalty goals after the break to extend the lead before Rob Lui strolled in from a Kruise Leeming dart across the field.

 Zane Tetevano was sin-binned in the final 10 minutes to leave Leeds with 12 for the late moments, and Giants in the end might have levelled it up with late scores by Sam Wood and Owen Trout, with goal-kicking letting them down after three tries apiece.